na-na-hi/renget/archive/lorebook-guide.md

 	- *Answer:* Well, you have to make a choice between Attribute or Snippet; if you want a simple/effective lore, try Snippet.
 But if you want to cover more details, try Attribute.
 - *Question:* **Is prose the best?**
 	- *Answer:* I would say, prose give you the greatest amount of control.
 Tho, you should ask yourself, do you *need* that much control?
 So, yeah, it's technically the best; but also costs more.
 It's a valid choice if you know what you are doing!
-- *Question:* **Is Attribute some special method you research?**
-	- *Answer:* No, it was made (literally) by Zaltys.
-He is responsible for the NovelAI dataset; SGreen is one of the first people who try it and write the very first version of attribute-guide, which later was fork by me; Nobody know if devs are going to do something with it or not.
-(Like implementing the offical ui for it.)
-But for now, it's knowledge for people who bother to read reddit/discord/wiki and come across this guide.
 - *Question:* **\*\*\* keep messing up my story.**
 	- *Answer:* Just delete it, *duh*.
 	(If you don't want it to pop up on its own, go to Advanced tab -\> scroll down -\> put `***` in Banned Token, hit enter.)